 The aims of the syllabus are the same for all students.
-The aims are set out below and describe the educational purposes of following a course in a Language at Advanced Level.
+The aims are set out below and describe the educational purposes of following a course in a Language at Advanced or Advanced Subsidiary Level.

-- To develop the ability to understand the language from a variety of registers. - To enable the student to communicate confidently and clearly in the foreign language. - To form a sound base of skills, language and attitudes required for further study, work and leisure. - To develop insights into the culture and civilisation of the countries where the language is spoken, including the study of literary texts where appropriate - To encourage positive attitudes to language learning and a sympathetic approach to other cultures and civilisations. - To further intellectual and personal development by promoting learning and social skills.
+- To develop the ability to understand the language from a variety of registers. - To enable the student to communicate confidently and clearly in the target language. - To form a sound base of skills, language and attitudes required for further study, work and leisure. - To develop insights into the culture and civilisation of the countries where the language is spoken, including the study of literary texts where appropriate (this does not apply to AS language). - To encourage positive attitudes to language learning and a sympathetic approach to other cultures and civilisations. - To further intellectual and personal development by promoting learning and social skills.